caufieldjh-in-space/mug/project/docs/GeneratedThing.md

      * Description: A human-readable name for a thing
      * Range: [String](types/String.md)
  * [description](description.md)  <sub>0..1</sub>
-     * Description: A human-readable description for a thing
+     * Description: A human-readable description for a thing.
+For a GeneratedThing, this will be one potential string representation of the object.
      * Range: [String](types/String.md)